 Hopefully understanding the concepts of reliability and validity will help when you evaluate tests or create and evaluate your own tests.

-Search for the word “test” for more helpful articles on related testing topics.
-Or, let us know if you’ve got some questions about testing (there’s a chat feature down in the bottom-right corner) or drop a comment in the Comments section below.
+Let us know if you’ve got some questions about testing (there’s a chat feature down in the bottom-right corner) or drop a comment in the Comments section below.

 How to Write Learning Objectives